 The ENT removed the final pieces of the Palmetto Bug, but Holley’s ordeal left emotional scars.

 “I am still not ok, and I don’t think I ever will be again,” Holley reflected on Facebook about her experience.

-The cockroach was a large Palmetto Bug, also known as the American Cockroach, that are found throughout Florida.
+The cockroach was a large Palmetto Bug, also known as the American Cockroach, that is found throughout Florida.